Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature: Results from lattice QCD data

 In contrast to the results of the spectral functions with $K^{(0)}_{W}(\hat{\tau}_{i},\hat{\omega}_{j})$ shown in Fig.~\ref{fig:spf_LQCD_0.73Tc}, the average values of the spectral function in the low-$\omega$ region are flat at $\rho=0$.
 It is similar to the spectral functions obtained using $K^{(1)}_{W}(\hat{\tau}_{i},\hat{\omega}_{j})$ in the mock-data tests.
 Since $\hat{\rho}(0)=0$ is implicitly imposed, $\rho(0)=0$ is ensured.
 In addition, the statistical errors of the spectral function in the low-$\omega$ region are very small.
 This means that the spectral function in low-$\omega$ region calculated using $K^{(1)}_{W}(\hat{\tau}_{i},\hat{\omega}_{j})$ differs little for each Jackknife sample.
 Therefore, SpM analysis using $K^{(1)}_{W}(\hat{\tau}_{i},\hat{\omega}_{j})$ gives a stable solution.

 Figure~\ref{fig:spf_LQCD_1.46Tc} shows the same results as in Fig.~\ref{fig:spf_LQCD_0.73Tc} but for $T\simeq 1.46T_{\mathrm{c}}$.
 Compared to the results for $T\simeq 0.73T_{\mathrm{c}}$, the peaks are broader and located at higher energies, and similar results are obtained for $\mu=\mu^{\prime}=10^{2}$ and $10^{4}$.
 As shown in the values of the resonance peak listed in Table~\ref{tbl:spf_mean-err_LQCD}, the average values of the location of the resonance peak are 4.87 GeV in the pseudoscalar channel and 5.42 GeV in the vector channel.
 These values are also larger than the results of the previous study~\cite{Ding2012.PhysRevD.86.014509} in which the results obtained from MEM are about 4.1 GeV in the pseudoscalar channel and about 4.7 GeV in the vector channel.
 However, the qualitative behavior remains consistent, having a broad peak with its location in the pseudoscalar channel appearing at a lower frequency than in the vector channel.
+Although systematic errors were not estimated using the same method as in the previous study, it seems that, based on the peak width and qualitative consistency with the previous study, it is possible to conclude that the $\eta_{c}$ corresponding to the pseudoscalar channel and the $J/\psi$ corresponding to the vector channel are already melted at 1.46 $T_{\mathrm{c}}$.

 In low frequency region, the value of the spectral function slightly fluctuates around $\rho=0$ and the statistical error of the spectral function in the vicinity of $\omega=0$ is very large in the pseudoscalar channel in Fig.~\ref{fig:spf_LQCD_1.46Tc}(a).
-These behaviors are similar to those for $T<T_{\mathrm{c}}$ shown in Fig.~\ref{fig:spf_LQCD_0.73Tc}(a), and this may reflect the fact that there is no transport peak. \\
+These behaviors are similar to those for $T<T_{\mathrm{c}}$ shown in Fig.~\ref{fig:spf_LQCD_0.73Tc}(a).
+If these fluctuations in low-frequency region were meaningful, they should contribute to the correlation function.
+In order to examine these contributions, we calculate the correlation function using the spectral function up to a frequency of 1.5 GeV.
+Figure~\ref{fig:ratio_correlator_LQCD_1.46Tc}(a) shows the ratio $G_{\mathrm{low}\,\omega}(\hat{\tau})/G(\hat{\tau})$ of correlation functions calculated using the spectral functions shown in Fig.~\ref{fig:spf_LQCD_1.46Tc}(a), where $G_{\mathrm{low}\,\omega}(\hat{\tau})$ is evaluated using the spectral function up to a frequency of 1.5 GeV and $G(\hat{\tau})$ is evaluated over the entire frequency range.
+The crosses denote the mean values of the ratios, and the vertical error bars represent the statistical errors of the ratios from Jackknife analyses.
+The results show it to be zero within the error range.
+This finding suggests the absence of a transport peak. \\